-the SEA Directive.

-The effects on areas or landscapes which have a recognised national, community or international protection status.

-As highlighted above in the screening determinations per sustainability theme, the use of the parking standards guidance has not been assessed as having any significant effects on areas or landscapes which have a recognised national, community or international protection status.
+Criteria for determining the likely significance of effects (Annex II SEA Directive) Likelihood and summary of significant effects a recognised national, community or international protection status. been assessed as having any significant effects on areas or landscapes which have a recognised national, community or international protection status.